johnian/remonduk/README.md

 repeat

 flag for whether the stage wraps around or has hard boundaries

+circle should have a friction constant alongside elasticity elasticity redfuces the total magnitude, so the angle is unaffected friction determines the angle of impact, and then reduces the x and y values separately according to the angle of impact

 <div id="1"></div>
 # 1 basic graphics and i/o {